mohamedaminehm/facebook_scrapping_service/README.md

 # facebook_scrapping_service
-Basic Python Flask app in Docker which scrape a giving facebook page name
+Basic Python Fastapi app in Docker which scrape a giving facebook page name

 ### Build application
 Build and run the Dockerized application by cloning the Git repo.